 - Contact the Office of Trademark Licensing with questions concerning a product or marks

 - Obtain design approval from University Communications and Marketing

 What has to be licensed?

 Any product bearing The University of Texas at San Antonio marks must be produced only by licensees.
 Printed materials such as brochures, pamphlets, stationery, note cards and banners do not require licensing, but do require the approval of University Communications and Marketing.
-However, if any of these printed materials will be sold, such as a t-shirt or mug, the product must comply with UT System licensing policies and the vendor must be licensed through LLP.
+However, if any of these printed materials will be sold, such as a t-shirt or mug, the product must comply with UT System licensing policies and the vendor must be licensed through CLC.

 Becoming a UTSA Licensee